Elliott School Laptop Requirement FAQ

 Other questions?

 What about non-majors who take our courses?
-While our research indicates that non-Comm majors are just as likely (90 percent or better) to have their own laptop already, we will leave a few computers in classrooms where courses that enroll non-majors are held.
+While our research indicates that non-Comm majors are just as likely (90 percent or better) to have their own laptop already, we do have a few loaner laptops in the ESC Gear Room that students can check out for a single class period and return when they’ve finished.

 Who will provide technical support?
 If you have questions about purchasing hardware, we will help you, but if you have basic technical support questions, there are many resources outside of Elliott Hall that you can consult.
 We recommend Googling the problem first.
 Then contact the support services for your hardware or software companies.
 Then, there is the university Help Desk available by phone at 978-HELP.

 What specific hardware requirements are there?
 The only requirement is that the computer you choose should run the software that you’ll need for class.
-We love Macs.
-Any Mac laptop will run all of the software you will need.
-The Windows world is a little trickier.
-Generally speaking, though, you will not be happy with the performance of a bargain basement ($300) Windows laptop.
-Whatever you choose, try to include as much RAM (4GB is good, 8GB or more is better) and the largest hard drive you can find.
-Questions regarding the capabilities of specific laptops are probably a good topic for some Internet research.
+Note: Chromebooks will not run the Adobe Creative Cloud software.
+Whatever you choose, try to include as much RAM (8 gb minimum, 16 gb or higher preferred) and the largest hard drive you can find (500 Gb is typically a good choice).